AmplitudeAudio/doc-sdk/docs/deep-dive/memory-management.md

 ## Leak Detection

-When statistics are enabled (the default), the memory manager tracks every allocation with its file and line number:
+When statistics are enabled (the default on debug builds), the memory manager tracks every allocation with its file and line number:

 ```cpp
 // This allocation is tracked